-But, to Ms. Kantrowitz and Mrs. Keeler, being an enrollment specialist is more than relaying information to families who inquire.
-Their job is also about empowering parents to understand that they can choose where their child receives an education.
+To Ms. Kantrowitz and Mrs. Keeler, being an enrollment specialist is more than relaying information to families who inquire.
+Their job is to empower parents to understand that they can choose where their child receives an education.

 “My favorite piece about my job is getting on the phone with families and parents and being able to answer questions personally and one-on-one,” Mrs. Keeler said.

 “When parents talk about how they want a change in their children’s schooling, I’m able to talk about how we can help.
 As a parent, I understand where they are coming from,” Mrs. Keeler added.
 “I want to help people.”

 As someone who has been working in enrollment for twelve years, Ms. Kantrowitz has a great deal of experience interacting with parents who are looking for the best fit for their child’s education.

 “Even though we, as the enrollment team, are having conversations with parents exclusively over the phone, we still try to offer that personal touch by connecting with each family and gathering information about their personal needs,” Ms. Kantrowitz said.

 “As a cyber school that’s been around since 2004, PA Distance is uniquely equipped to serve families in a virtual environment,” Ms. Kantrowitz explained.
 “Our team is experienced and knowledgeable in the best practices and technology to help students succeed.”